twolfson/ingoodcompany.info/README.md

 # Install our dependencies
 yarn install

-# Create a `.env.local` file based on our example
+# Create a `.env` file based on our example
 #   Sorry, no secrets provided =(
-cp .env.local.example .env.local
+cp .env.example .env
-pico .env.local
+pico .env

 # Run the Vercel server locally
 yarn start